danjgale/conda-envs/README.md

 ## Repository Structure

+### envs/

 `behav/`:
 - conda environment for behavioural projects

 `fmri/`:
 - conda environment and `Dockerfile` for fMRI projects.

+### docker/

+`from-nipype/`
+- Adds the `fmri` conda environment to the existing nipype docker image

+`custom/`
+- Uses Neurodocker to configure and create a docker image. `create.py` is used to generate a `Dockerfile`; further customizations are needed, as follows:
+  - Comment out R install (not required)
+  - Remove conda package install and replace with `COPY environment.yml .` and `RUN conda env create`.
+  - Add a Freesurfer license to the project and fix path (last line of FS install)

 ## Conda Environments

-While I tend to prefer a separate environment for each and every project, I found that having several related projects always on the go resulted in multiple identical environments -- a little overkill.
+While I tend to prefer a separate environment for each and every project, I found that having several related projects always on the go resulted in multiple identical environments, which is a little overkill.
 More so, I'm not as concerned with dependency hell for my own internal research projects, as I'm typically the sole author and the dependencies are extremely straightforward.
 Hence, the environments created from this repository act to streamline conda environments and prevent over-engineering.

 There are currently two environments: `behav` and `fmri`, which are for behavioural and fMRI projects, respectively.
 Both environments include your typical PyData stack:
   - `numpy`